karthik-bha/Disease-Predictor/README.md

 </script>

 - To experience the login system, you must have XAMPP with PHP and MySQL support, create a database and table in phpMyAdmin and modify the code in db.php to the credentials and table name you have set up in your MySQL.
+- You must also change the path to db.php in login.php and register.php to the current folder where db.php is present in the "include() statement".